Helmholtz-UFZ/saqc/README.md

   json-object or yaml/python-dictionary style (i.e. {key: value})
 - test name and parameter object/dictionary need to be seperated by comma

-### Not Sure
-Parameters given within a test specification generally target on of the following components:
-- test function
-- flagger
-- the general flagging operation (i.e. extensions of flags to an given temporal period)

-The question how to solve this differentiation needs to be answered:
-- The easier option (at least from a user/usage standpoint) is to simply throw everthing into on dictionary, and pass the entire thing to all the relevant functions/methods.
-- The more complex option is to enforce a sperate dictionary for every collection of related parameters.
-This would allow to target the internal parameter passing mor specifically

 ### User Defined Test
 #### Syntax
 - standard Python syntax